 The start of a new year is often the time we make decisions to do things differently than in the past.
-Today I would like to suggest that one of the 2016 decisions you make is to toss out invalid ICS security assumptions and hone in on meaningful improvement for your cybersecurity defenses.
+We'd like to suggest one of the 2016 decisions you make is to toss out invalid ICS security assumptions and hone in on meaningful improvement for your cybersecurity defenses.
 To illustrate, we'll review an “old” security approach–air gaps.
 Those at the forefront of security may have dismissed air gap approaches, but many engineers in the field still consider air gaps valid defense measures.

 Proving there are multiple pathways to control systems, in 2013 the International Space Station was infected by a virus introduced via a USB storage device.